WhatDanDoes/bscc-static/src/bsf/reports/device-data-survey.md

 layout: 'report.njk'
 ---

+This document sets out to determine what data can be collected by a smartwatch.
+It provides a survey of common sensors integrated into contemporary devices, the health/fitness-specific data points they monitor, and some examples of determinations made through analyzing this data.

 # Common Smartwatch Sensors

-These are the electronic devices used to collect subject data:
+Different devices contain different sensors.
+Common smartwatches will contain some combination of the following:

 - Accelerometer
   - Tracks the subject's movement in relation to the surface of the earth.
 - Gyroscope
   - Device orientation in 3D space.
 Detects gestures and wrist movements.
 - Magnetometer
   - Direction the subject is facing.
 A compass.
 - Barometric Pressure Sensor
-  - Measures the pressure of the earth's atmosphere as experienced by the subject
+  - Measures the pressure of the earth's atmosphere.
 - Altimeter
-  - Determines changes in the subjects height.
-E.g., as with climbing or descening stairs.
+  - Determines changes in the subject's elevation.
+E.g., as with climbing or descending stairs.
 - Ambient Temperature Sensor
   - Senses the temperature of the subject's environment.
 - Skin Temperature Sensor